carterleslie/BubbleTrouble/Drucker.md

 Carter
 ---------
 * What are your top three strengths
+	- Creative Thinking
+	- Natural diplomat
+	- Get things done
 * How do you perform
+	- Morning person
+	- Love eliminating waste
+	- Kinda a minimalist but I love flexing
 * What are your values
+	- Honesty
+	- Doing a quality job
+	- Being trusted
 * What can you contribute
+	- Quality code that works
+	- A realistic plan
+	- Rigorous testing

 SK
 ---------